 Water heater requirements

-- low greenhouse gas emission (low emission) water heaters are installed, such as high efficiency gas, solar or electric heat pump water heaters
+- a low emission water heater, such as a high efficiency gas, solar or electric heat pump system

 Find out which water heater can be installed